Come to Vermont to knit and learn!

 Participant Refunds

-Because of the planning and financial commitments involved in putting on our Knitting Traditions retreats, we are unable to give you a refund if you need to withdraw less than 90 days of the retreat.
+Because of the planning and financial commitments involved in putting on our Knitting Traditions retreats, we are unable to give you a refund if you need to withdraw less than 90 days from the retreat.
 When you pay your full fee, your participation is considered confirmed.

 If, after confirming your participation, you need to withdraw from the program for any reason, we will credit a portion of your fee to a future program as follows:

-• Should you withdraw less than 30 days in advance: we will roll over 50% of your fee to a future program, if we are able to replace you in the current workshop.
+• Should you withdraw less than 30 days in advance: we will roll over 50% of your fee to a future program if we are able to replace you in the current workshop.

 •If we are not able to secure a new participant for your spot, we will be unable to issue a credit for any portion of your fee.